tkettlety/SEGD_reader/README.md

 ## Known issues:
 - Sensitivity, lat, lon, etc stored in manufacturer-defined trace extension headers in SEG-D 2.1 files.
 Only know this structure for Sercel SEG-D files.
-- License needs updating to reflect non-commerical use and to credit initial source of revision 2.1 csv files

 ## License

 This package is open-source and currently licensed under the MIT License.
 See the LICENSE file / file headers for more details.

+## Disclaimer

+This software is provided for research use and is not guaranteed to be free of errors.
+Users should validate results independently.

 ## Version history: